m-a-y-a/SBD-DL22-Public/README.md

 ## Step 1.
 Install Energia
 1. Download Energia for Windows: available at https://energia.nu/download/
-2. Unzip/install LaunchPad drivers: available at 'SBD-DL22-Public/Energia_installation'
+2. Download LaunchPad drivers: available at 'SBD-DL22-Public/Energia_installation'

 ## Step 2.
 Prepare for Program Upload
 #### Now, we will connect a computer to the PCB board and set-up Energia